Translation in Malaysia

 A Brief History of the Malay Language

-The second group of the Austronesian was the “Deutero-Malays”.
+The second family of the Austronesian group was the “Deutero-Malays”.
 The Deutero-Malays pushed the native Proto-Malay groups inland in a second wave of migration during the Iron Age around 300 BC.
 Since the Strait of Malacca was the sea route, the Malay language spread via seafarers throughout the Indonesian islands and other regions.
 The language of the Austronesians eventually developed into the form referred to as Old Malay.

 Scholars have divided the origin of the Malay language and its development into three phases, namely Old Malay, Classical Malay and Modern Bahasa Malay.
 Old Malay was influenced by Indian cultures and religions as well as Sanskrit and the Tamil language system.
 The Malay language became the lingua franca of the Malacca Sultanate under the Srivijaya regime between 1402 and 1511 BC and it was spoken in West Malaysia, Riau Archipelago and Sumatera.

 The language continued to develop into Classical Malay, which was a diverse group of dialects, reflecting the varied origins of the Malay kingdoms.

 As Islamic literature and culture gradually took a foothold in the region, the Malay language was greatly developed with Arabic and Persian vocabulary which influenced and developed the Malay language.
 As a result, the nature of the language changed in terms of vocabulary and sentence structures, with significant linguistic influences from Arabic, Sanskrit and Tamil which subsequently led to the development of Classical Malay.